 Frequent patterns are patterns such as item sets, sub sequences or substructures that appear in a data set frequently.
 Many efficient algorithms were developed based on the data structure and the processing scheme.
-The mining of most efficient algorithms such as Apriori and FP Growth were implemented here.
+The mining of most efficient algorithms such as Apriori and FP Growth was implemented here.

-From the history of the database these transactions are happening sequentially is called sequential patterns.
+From the history of the database, these transactions are happening sequentially is called sequential patterns.
 The Substructure refers to different structural forms such as sub graphs, sub trees which may be used along with item sets or sequences.

 To avoid the generation of candidate set which is expensive the FP Growth algorithm is used to mine the database.
 The FP Growth does not generate the candidate set instead it generates an optimized data set that is FP tree from the dataset.

-Traditional system based on the manual calculation and dynamic counting method.
+A traditional system based on the manual calculation and dynamic counting method.
 We propose the efficient algorithms used to mine the frequent patterns.
 We have proposed the implementation of efficient algorithms to find frequent patterns.

 The Apriori algorithm scans the dataset repeatedly whereas the FP growth avoids the costly candidate set procedure and generates the highly condensed database called as FP tree.
 Implementation of this project shows that the FP Growth method is efficient for mining frequent patterns and it is an order of magnitude faster than Apriori algorithm.